-The Ibar Bridge has always been open for pedestrian crossings and was not reopened after 25 years, as a news outlet from North Macedonia has misinformed.
+The Ibar Bridge has been open for pedestrian crossings and was not reopened after 25 years, as a news outlet from North Macedonia has misinformed.
 After the completion of the EU's revitalization work on the bridge, it has never been closed to pedestrians.
 Currently, discussions are ongoing about opening the central bridge over the Ibar for vehicle traffic, as outlined in the Brussels agreements.
 However, according to the international community, it is not appropriate to open it for vehicles under the current circumstances.

 On September 4, 2024, the news outlet "Struga Ekspres" published a video showing pedestrians crossing the Ibar Bridge in Mitrovica, moving from the south to the north of the city.
 The post's caption stated: "Citizens are freely moving on both sides of the city after 25 years 'like a forbidden fruit'."
 This post, shared on Facebook, received 1,400 reactions, 257 comments, and was shared 59 times.